MosesCommitsFraud/Bandit/INSTALL-FFMPEG.md

-# Installing ffmpeg for Rhombus
+# Installing ffmpeg for GnR

 yt-dlp requires **ffmpeg** to convert YouTube videos to MP3 audio files.
 Here are the easiest ways to install it: